glo26/GrantGPT/README.md

 More about us, please visit: www.grantgpt.org.

-(c) Copyright 2023-/end.
+© Copyright 2023-.
 GrantGPT.
 All Rights Reserved.